-Weekly Photo Challenge: Heritage
+Weekly Photo Challenge: Shine

 I have been living away from the small city I was born and raised in, Iligan, for about 14 years now.
 But it will always be home for me, even though my parents are no longer around and so many friends have left for other countries.

 It is a coastal city of about 300,000 people, which is a much bigger number from 30 or 40 years ago.
 Back then, on Sundays, when we walked to church my parents would be saying “Hi!” or “Good morning” to people we met on the road.
 Now, I can walk around the city for an hour and not see anybody I recognize.